 At Forestream Dental, we teach "preventative dentistry" to our Buffalo area patients.
 This means reducing your risk for dental problems and diagnosing and treating minor problems before they become costly and painful.
-Buffalo dentist Dr. Evola and his staff have many years of experience with up-to-date and advanced general dentistry techniques.
+Our staff has many years of experience with up-to-date and advanced general dentistry techniques.

 What is the secret to preventative dentistry?
 Getting regular check-ups and dental cleanings, and following a good oral hygiene program.